111116/webosu/README.md

 - layering: approach circle > hit circle > slider ball > follow circle > slider body

-## Future Plan

-First I'll work on core gaming experience, including:

-- corrent rendering of hit circles, sliders and spinners
-- accurate music & hitsounds
-- accurate hit grading

-Latency should be adjustable.

-Scoring, deaths, skins and some of mods might be implemented later on, depending on code complexity.

-Modes other than STD (osu) will not be implemented.

 ## Notes from ddevault/osuweb